dikortis/LetsTalkETC/Episodes/Episode_6.md

-right so i saw i went through that for like a month where I was like that's it i'm just i'm not getting any sleep it was it was harsh times so so that was interesting and then so 2014 your scam city right and i'm really interested in this stuff and I want to start playing
+right so i saw i went through that for like a month where I was like that's it i'm just i'm not getting any sleep it was it was harsh times so that was interesting and then so 2014 your scam city right and i'm really interested in this stuff and I want to start playing